 PHD Minimus Down Hat

-I do have one other beanie style hat that occasionally gets bought out backpacking trips.
+I do have one other beanie style hat that occasionally gets carried on backpacking trips.
 This is my lightweight down-stuffed Minimus Down Hat from Peter Hutchinson Designs, otherwise known as PHD.
 This company produces top quality insulated gear for those intrepid explorers travelling to the extremes of the earth.
 My needs are, of course, far more modest, however the quality is still there in this little item of gear.
 It weighs just 25g and it normally lives in the pocket of my puffy jacket.
-There to be pulled out as required at camp, usually as the temperature begins to drop.
+It is there ready to be pulled out as required at camp, usually as the temperature begins to drop.
 I am careful to not let this hat get wet and it lives a fairly pampered existence.
 On the coldest of nights I will wear this instead of my Kora wool beanie.
-The hat is from PHD’s lightest range, utilising the lightest and best fabrics and stuffing, though it only occasionally appears on their product range.
+The hat is from PHD’s lightest range, utilising the lightest and best fabrics and stuffing and it only occasionally appears on their product range.

 Lowe Alpine were the first to produce the mountain cap in the form shown here.
 It is another classic and much imitated, with every manufacturer putting their own little twist on the design.
 Even Lowe Alpine have tweaked their design over the years.
 The peak has become ever so slightly smaller, the waterproof fabric has changed, but in essence it is still the favourite of old.
 Lowe Alpine themselves, originally out of Colorado, are no more.
 The brand is now owned by Rab.

-The Lowe Alpine Mountain Cap has a waterproof and windproof outer layer.
-This is Triplepoint Ceramic, similar to eVent and an alternative to Gore fabrics.
+The Lowe Alpine Mountain Cap has a waterproof and windproof outer layer that has changed over the generations.
+My present cap is Triplepoint Ceramic, similar to eVent and an alternative to Gore fabrics.
 It is a breathable membrane made of polyamide with polyurethane coating.
 It has sewn and taped seams.
 Inside is a thin single layer of polyester ‘Aleutian’ fleece.
 A flap cover the ears and extends around the back of the neck, where there is a small amount of elastic to keep it snug.
 The ear flaps can be folded up to vent heat but they don’t popper or anything.
 If really windy, a short length of cordage can be passed through the loops at the end of the ear flaps though I have never needed to do this.